hesamzakerirad/immigration-roadmap/Resume/README.md

 In all the time I have searched the web, I have found that the simpler the resume the better.

-The key is to put yourself in the shoes of an HR manager or the person responsible for reviewing your resume; will you read 5 pages of nonsense when you have 100 more applications to go through?
+The key is to put yourself in the shoes of an HR manager or the person responsible for reviewing your resume; will you read 5 pages of nonsense when you have 100 more resumes to go through?
 Nope!
 Not a chance!

 This is even true for this very document, would you read a 100-page document on immigration?
 I know I wouldn't!
 So that's why I'm keeping things short and simple.